-- Complete the point of entry survey every day at the start of work
+- Complete our daily point of entry survey (5 Questions)

-- Visitors are no longer allowed at company offices.
+- Visitors are limited at company offices.
 Assigned subcontractors, vendors, and suppliers, and those providing critical business support are permitted.

-- Outside meetings / events: Team members should not attend business-related conferences, trade shows, training sessions or large meetings hosted by outside groups.
-Your company president can approve an exception if attendance at the event is business critical.
+- Outside meetings / events: Team members may not attend business-related conferences, trade shows, training sessions, or large meetings hosted by outside groups.
+Your company president may approve an exception if attendance at the event is business-critical.

-- Travel: The company has suspended all business-related commercial air travel until at least mid-April.
+- Travel: The company has restricted all business-related commercial air travel.
 We will continue monitoring the situation and will let you know if this changes.
 If you, a household member or a visitor to your household has been to one of the countries / regions or returning from a country / region on the CDC’s restricted travel list you will be asked to not attend work for 14 days from the return date.
 The CDC and State Department both have the latest travel recommendations.
-Note: any exemption to this travel restriction must be approved by your CEO.
+Note: any exemption to this travel restriction must be approved by your CEO, Lori Gillett.

-- Kitchenettes / related resources: The use of shared refrigerators, coffee pots, microwaves, and vending machines should be eliminated.
+- Kitchenettes / related resources: The use of shared refrigerators, microwaves, and vending machines is permitted at certain locations.
+These appliances must be disinfected before and after each use.
 Refer to your specific worksite plan.
 All plans must include access to drinking water.
 Bottled water is the preferred water source.
 If bottled water is not readily available at your worksite you may use designated water faucets or other water dispensers, but the appropriate sanitization protocols are required to be completed between each individual use.
-Note: any exemption to this must be approved your company President.
+Note: any exemption to this must be approved by your company President, Jim Negron.

 Continued focus on preventing the spread of germs